 The COURAGE project received funding for three years from the European Commission from 2016 to 2019, but ever since that new and new collections have been added to the Registry.
 The work has been coordinated by a four member Executive Board at the Institute of History, Research Centre for the Humanities at the Hungarian Academy of Sciences, headed by Dr Sándor Horváth, Primary Coordinator Contact.
-The project includes 12 partner institutes in 10 countries (apart from the centre of coordination these are as follows: Centre for Social Sciences at the Hungarian Academy of Sciences, Charles University in Prague, Comenius University in Bratislava, Institute for Computer Science and Control at the Hungarian Academy of Sciences, Institute of Philosophy and Sociology at the Polish Academy of Sciences, IOS Regensburg, Lithuanian Institute of History, Trinity College Dublin, University of Bucharest, University of Oxford).
+The project includes 13 partner institutes in 10 countries (apart from the centre of coordination these are as follows: Centre for Social Sciences at the Hungarian Academy of Sciences, Charles University in Prague, Comenius University in Bratislava, Institute for Computer Science and Control at the Hungarian Academy of Sciences, Institute of Philosophy and Sociology at the Polish Academy of Sciences, IOS Regensburg, Lithuanian Institute of History, Trinity College Dublin, University of Bucharest, University of Oxford) and the Croatian Institute of History.
 About 80 researchers worked in 15 countries from the Baltics to the Balkans, and a selection of collections established in exile in Western Europe and the United States were also described.

 COURAGE: Connecting Collections